Spring Break 2019

 The Post is a community-wide organization with members from 24 schools in the Portland area.
-We meet once per month on the second Monday of each month.
+We meet once per month on the second and third Monday of each month.
 Please come and check us out!
 We always have visitors at each meeting.
 Our meeting space is at Lincoln High School, 1600 SW Salmon St. in Room 169 (click the map to see exact location).
 We meet from 7:00 p.m. to 9:00 p.m. (except in the summer when we meet outdoors).

 Are you interested in joining Post 58?